GLOBAL MARKETS-Stocks bounce but inflation fears persist | Business

 GLOBAL MARKETS-Stocks bounce but inflation fears persist

-MSCI's gauge of stocks across the globe gained 0.47%.
-The index had been on track for its longest daily losing streak since last February.
+MSCI's gauge of stocks across the globe gained 0.45%.
+Prior to Friday's rally, the index had been on track for its longest daily losing streak since last February.

+Wall Street strengthened as the day progressed, with sentiment boosted by drugmaker Merck announcing progress in the development of an oral COVID-19 drug and rising hopes an infrastructure bill will be passed.
+Even so, all three indexes ended lower than last Friday's close, with the S&P 500 and the Nasdaq posting their biggest weekly percentage drops since February.

 With stellar economic growth figures now in the rear view mirror, markets are looking ugly going into October, Michael Hewson, chief markets analyst at CMC Markets, said.
 "There is a sense that, with October's reputation, worries about surging energy prices, supply chain disruptions, concerns about inflation and power shortages, October could be a fairly windy affair," Hewson said.